d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.4.9 release candidate

-Released 29 August 2018.
+Updated 30 August 2018.

 This is a maintenance release.
 The following changes are applied:

-- a few minor bugfixes
+- bugfixes
 - added buttons and tooltips for tasks i main menu (top row)
 - changed some of the icons for menu buttons (work in progress)
 - refactor in parts of code